Has Addiction Hurt Your Family? 10 Questions to Ask

 10. Has your circle of friends gotten smaller – much smaller?

 People don’t want to be around addicts so addicts tend to hang with other addicts, re-enforcing self-destructive behaviors.

 Back then you had lots of friends.
 If all your friends are substance abusers like you, then you don’t really have friends.

 Time to Face Your Addiction

 You know you have a substance abuse problem, though it’s something you try not to think about.

 You know life would be better without addictive behaviors, or substance abuse.
 Life would be better for the entire family.
 An addiction hurts more than just the addict.
-An addiction is toxic, undoing families, life-long friendships, productive synergies with co-workers, and putting in danger the people you see daily driving the streets buzzed.
+An addiction is toxic, undoing families, life-long friendships, productive synergies with co-workers, and putting in danger the people you see daily driving the streets buzzing.
 Time to make it right.

-Evidence-based therapies deliver a customized approach employing traditional and leading edge therapies to address substance abuse and destructive behaviors.
+Evidence-based therapies deliver a customized approach employing traditional and leading-edge therapies to address substance abuse and destructive behaviors.